WWE News: Additional Stipulation Added To New ‘Brand-To-Brand Invitation’

 Charlotte Flair and King Baron Corbin are the first superstars to make their jumps, and both are involved with champions on other brands.
 WWE has not yet said if this invitation will continue through the entire summer or how things will be for the Survivor Series in November.

-The new stipulation added to the Brand-To-Brand Invitation does put more restrictions on things to keep the brand separation in place.
+The new stipulation added to the Brand-to-Brand Invitation does put more restrictions on things to keep separation in place.
 Even though she is the NXT Women’s Champion, Charlotte is on the Raw brand, which still doesn’t clear up if the yellow brand is involved in the invitation rule.